jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 #################################################################################

-I move the terminal to right side of the screen, then add `maxDiff`_
+I move the terminal to right side of the screen, then add `maxDiff`_ to the test

 .. code-block:: python
+  :emphasize-lines: 3

   def test_attributes_and_methods_of_dictionaries(self):
       self.maxDiff = None
       self.assertEqual(
           dir(dict),
-          [

-          ]
+          []
       )

-the terminal shows the entire difference between the two :ref:`lists`.
+the terminal shows the difference between the two :ref:`lists`.
 I copy and paste the expected values from the terminal then use `find and replace`_ to remove the extra characters

 .. note::